 In addition, he says, “Broken air conditioning is the number one maintenance issue we see in summer.”

-Teas also notes that changing federal energy guidelines make air conditioning repair more difficult than it used to be, making it difficult to find the right fit for anyone looking for experienced commercial air conditioning experts without paying an arm and a leg.
+Teas also notes that changing federal energy guidelines makes air conditioning repair more difficult than it used to be, making it difficult to find the right fit for anyone looking for experienced commercial air conditioning experts without paying an arm and a leg.
 “You can’t just replace a part or squirt in some Freon,” he says.
 More often these days, the newer, more efficient parts require changing the compressor or making other major changes to upgrade the entire system.

 Teas says that in Texas, a landlord’s responsibility is to “repair or remedy” any condition that “materially affects the physical health and safety of an ordinary tenant.”